 Sometimes the shaft coupling flanges are not properly coincided during the shaft alignment at the shipyard.
 It causes a loss in the continuity of the rotation axis of the shaft.

-A similar coupling defect is noticed when all the coupling bolts through the coupling flanges are not properly aligned.
+A similar coupling defect is noticed when all the coupling bolts through the coupling flanges are not correctly aligned.
 It results in the misalignment between the coupling flanges.
 Mistakes like these will excite the first mode of whirling excitation, and any shipbuilder should avoid these errors to maintain good shipbuilding practices.

 Manufacturing Defects in the Gear System:

 During the installation of the various gearing equipment, it might so happen that some of them don’t get installed properly.
-Under such circumstances, it is obvious that high-frequency whirling will be generated due to the improper gearing.
+Under such circumstances, it is evident that high-frequency whirling will be generated due to improper gearing.
 This is something that needs to be taken care of at a very early stage, during the construction phase and it is not related to the vibration analysis of the design phase.

 Longitudinal vibrations can be tackled in the following ways:

 In such scenarios, there are generally two options.
 Either one has to change the propeller excitation frequency or has to alter the main propulsion system’s frequencies.
-Before discussing the processes any further let us take a look at the feasibility of the of each option.
+Before discussing the processes any further let us take a look at the feasibility of each option.

 The propeller excitation frequencies can be changed by either changing the number of propeller blades or by altering the RPM of the propeller.
 The former is not a practical option because the number of propellers has a lot to do with the efficiency of the propeller.